Dwarf galaxy: Blue compact dwarf galaxies

 In astronomy, a blue compact dwarf galaxy (BCD galaxy) is a small galaxy which contains large clusters of young, hot, massive stars.
 These stars, the brightest of which are blue, cause the galaxy itself to appear blue in colour.
 Most BCD galaxies are also classified as dwarf irregular galaxies or as dwarf lenticular galaxies.
 Because they are composed of star clusters, BCD galaxies lack a uniform shape.
 They consume gas intensely, which causes their stars to become very violent when forming.

 BCD galaxies cool in the process of forming new stars.
 The galaxies' stars are all formed at different time periods, so the galaxies have time to cool and to build up matter to form new stars.
 As time passes, this star formation changes the shape of the galaxies.

-Nearby examples include NGC 1705, NGC 2915, NGC 3353 and UGCA 281.
+Nearby examples include NGC 1705, NGC 2915, NGC 3353, UGC 6541, and UGCA 281.